What Does Yoga Do to Your Body?

 Yoga is an ancient science that goes back to approximately 3000 BC.
 While the beginnings might have been triggered by a spiritual quest, today, most of us approach the discipline for its physical and physiological benefits.
 So, let us understand how daily practice impacts our bodies and what are the plus points of yoga workout for weight loss.

 It improves flexibility

 Yoga asanas are synonymous with flexibility.
 Anyone who approaches yoga aims to improve their flexibility.
 But why is flexibility important?
 Flexibility correlates to the range of motions (ROM) your body makes.
 Having a flexible body protects you from various physical injuries caused by stiffness or tightness in your individual muscles or joints.
 Asanas improve the functioning of your muscular-skeletal system on the physical level and reduce the rigidity of the mind on a mental level.

 Yoga asanas, when coupled with a rhythmic breathing pattern, impact the deep muscles of your body.
 It is said that with continued practice of asanas, you may experience the muscles and connective tissues surrounding the bones and joints becoming loose, thereby increasing the ROM.
-Studies show that this could be why yoga is associated with reduced aches and pains.
+Studies show that this could be why yoga workout for weight loss is associated with reduced aches and pains.

 Stretching is one of the most useful techniques adopted by yoga practitioners to achieve the preferred flexibility and provide relief from pain.
 The key is to start slow, begin with simple asanas before moving to advanced.
 Flexibility and strength always go together.
 One is incomplete without the other.